Self-Awareness Creates Choices, Including Staying Clean and Drug Free

 Self-awareness is essential to help one deal with addiction and prevent future relapses as well.
 Since the drugs impair self-awareness, the goal of the therapy will be to optimize it.
 For example, Gestalt therapy is centered on self-awareness and thus is a great therapeutic tool for managing addiction.

 Gestalt therapy was developed in the 1940s and is a counseling technique practiced by psychologists.
-Gestalt therapists help an individual to gain awareness of him and the word by living in the now, rather than digging into past traumas.
-They believe “power is in the present” and self-awareness, responsibility and changes can occur only if you focus on the present.
-Just live in the present and deal with one day at the time.
+Gestalt therapists help an individual to gain awareness of him and the world by living in the now rather than digging into past traumas.
+They believe “power is in the present” and self-awareness, responsibility and changes can only occur if you focus on the present.
+Just live in the present and deal with it one day at a time.
 The person is treated in a holistic mode as a whole (both mind and body).
-According to this therapy also the “how” is more important than the “why.”
+According to this therapy, the “how” is more important than the “why.”
 In other words, the results are more important than the root cause.

-The purpose of Gestalt therapy is to help a person to develop self-awareness of his or her thoughts and perceptions and to understand how these internal dialogues and processes influence his or her actions and behavior.
+The purpose of Gestalt therapy is to help a person develop self-awareness of their thoughts and perceptions and understand how these internal dialogues and processes influence their actions and behavior.

-According to Gestalt therapies we, as humans, have various wants and desires from getting food, to love and relationships.
-There is a cycle that begins when we are happy and content, at peace with ourselves and we have no desires, that state is called fertile void.
-Then, the cycle will include the following steps: the first step will be a sensation, the feeling of want (i.e. wanting food, feeling hungry).
-The second step involves awareness, mobilization and action and here we are aware of the need (to eat in this case), and we resolve it by taking action; the third and final step in the cycle is represented by contact, satisfaction and withdrawal and here we obtained the food and we satisfied our need.
+According to Gestalt therapies, humans have various wants and desires for food, love and relationships.
+There is a cycle that begins when we are happy and content, at peace with ourselves and have no desires; this state is called fertile void.
+Then, the cycle will include the following steps: the first step will be a sensation, the feeling of want (i.e., wanting food, feeling hungry).
+The second step involves awareness, mobilization and action.
+Here, we are aware of the need (to eat in this case), and we resolve it by taking action; the third and final step in the cycle is represented by contact, satisfaction and withdrawal, and here we obtained the food and satisfied our need.